musaibmirrr/HelpCamp/README.md

 # Technologies Used
  Backend:
-  - Node.js and Express for server-side logic and routing.
+  - Node.js and Express.js for server-side logic and routing.
-  - MongoDB as the database, managed with Mongoose.
+  - MongoDB as the database, managed with Mongoose ODM.
-  -

  Frontend:
   - EJS templating for dynamic HTML.
   - Bootstrap for responsive, consistent styling.
+  -
 Additional Integrations:
   - Passport.js (local strategy) for secure user authentication.
   - Cloudinary for cloud storage of images, integrated with Multer for handling file uploads.
   - MapTiler Cloud for interactive map integration.
   - Natural library for fake review detection based on sentiment.

+# Installation
+ Clone this repo
+ Make account on cloudinary, maptiler and add you api keys, cloud name and secret in the .env file.
+ Navigate to the Project Directory: Open a terminal and go to the directory where your package.json file is located: cd /path/to/your/project
+ Run npm install: This command will read the package.json file and install all dependencies listed under "dependencies". npm install
+ Run the server using nodemon app.js (install nodemon globally first) on localhost.